NoroffFEU/development-platforms/svelte-case-study.md

 ## Summary

 Svelte's blazing fast build time and tiny bundle sizes are quite appealing, especially for small applications.
-It is easy to understand and use.
+It is easy to understand and use thus great for beginners.

 Since release, svelte has become the most popular framework available as shown in the [State of javascript survey](https://2022.stateofjs.com/en-US/libraries/front-end-frameworks/).